 |Page tools: Print Page Print All|

-The employment to population ratio of Indigenous males living in Major cities was unchanged at 55%, in Regional areas it decreased 7 points from 2009 to 44% in 2010 and in Remote areas it increased 5 points to 51%, although this movement was less than the movement standard error (10 points) and therefore not statistically significant.
+The employment to population ratio of Indigenous males living in Major cities increased 3 points to 58%, in Regional areas it increased 5 points from 2010 to 50% in 2011 and in Remote areas it decreased 5 points to 46%.

 For more detailed estimates of Aboriginal and Torres Strait Islander employment, refer to Tables 1 to 5 (available in Downloads).